shradhaebi/ensembl-static/plants/species/Chara_braunii/Chara_braunii_annotation.md

-the genome); 817800 RepeatMasker features (with the REdat library), covering 126 Mb (7.2% of the genome); 207059 RepeatMasker features (with the RepBase library), covering 26 Mb (1.5% of the genome); 1784326 Tandem repeats (TRF) features, covering 160 Mb (9.1% of the genome).
+the genome); 817800 RepeatMasker features (with the REdat library), covering 126 Mb (7.2% of the genome); 207059 RepeatMasker features (with the RepBase library), covering 26 Mb (1.5% of the genome); 1784326 Tandem repeats (TRF) features, covering 160 Mb (9.1% of the genome);
+Repeat Detector repeats length 788Mb (45.05% of the genome).